 When an accident occurs, several types of insurance coverage may come into play, depending on the specifics of the incident and the insurance policy.
 The most relevant types are liability, collision, and comprehensive coverage.

-Collision coverage deals specifically with damages incurred to your vehicle in an accident, regardless of who is at fault.
+Collision coverage deals with damages to your vehicle in an accident, regardless of who is at fault.
 For instance, if you allow a friend or family member to use your vehicle and they are involved in a crash, your collision coverage will be responsible for covering the repairs to your vehicle, minus any deductible.
-This coverage is especially important because it ensures that your vehicle can be repaired or replaced even if the accident was caused by the person you allowed to drive your car.

-Unlike collision coverage, comprehensive coverage applies to scenarios that do not involve a collision with another vehicle.
+Unlike collision insurance, comprehensive coverage applies to scenarios that do not involve a collision with another vehicle.
 This includes a wide array of situations such as theft, vandalism, fire, natural disasters (like flood or hail), and other events beyond your control.
-Comprehensive coverage is instrumental when dealing with unexpected incidents that can happen to a parked or stored vehicle, as well as while driving under conditions that lead to damage from non-collision events.

 Steps to Take After an Accident Involving Your Car